 About the Author

-By God’s grace, I’m a husband, dad, grandpa, and pastor at Cornerstone Community Church in Mayfield Hts, OH.
+By God’s grace, I’m a husband, dad, grandpa, and a pastor at Cornerstone Community Church in Mayfield Hts, OH.
 I love Christ because He first loved me.

 Subscribe By Email

 “I give it a hearty double-thumbs-up!” – Joni Eareckson Tada

 “My wife and I just devoured it.” – Josh Weidmann